 - In the 1960s, Jell-O offered celery-flavoured gelatin mix.

-- Celery was originally used as a medicinal plant that was used to treat things such as insomnia, gout, arthritis and more.
+- When celery was originally used as a medicinal plant, it was used to relieve discomfort such as insomnia and joint pain.

 - Celery’s cultivation as food began in Italy and France in the 1600s.